Acekorneya/Ark-Survival-Ascended-Server/README.md

 POK-manager now handles this automatically:

-1. On the first `-status` run, the manager prompts for `STEAM_USERNAME`, `STEAM_PASSWORD`, and optionally `STEAM_SHARED_SECRET`.
+1. On the first `-status` run, the manager prompts for `STEAM_USERNAME` and `STEAM_PASSWORD`.
 2. Those values are saved in the instance Docker Compose file so future `-status` runs do not prompt again.
+3. When a fresh Steam/EOS login is likely needed, the manager offers a prompt for the current 5-digit code from the Steam mobile app.
+You can leave it blank if Steam Guard is not enabled on that account.
-3. Inside the container, the helper generates a Steam session ticket, exchanges it for an EOS bearer token, and then uses that token to query the ASA matchmaking API.
+4. Inside the container, the helper generates a Steam session ticket, exchanges it for an EOS bearer token, and then uses that token to query the ASA matchmaking API.
-4. The EOS token is cached and reused until it is close to expiring, so repeated `-status` checks do not need to re-authenticate every time.
+5. The EOS token is cached and reused until it is close to expiring, so repeated `-status` checks do not need to re-authenticate every time.

 Important notes:

 - These Steam credentials are only needed for the `-status` command path.
-- `STEAM_SHARED_SECRET` is optional, but you should set it if the Steam account uses Steam Guard mobile authenticator codes.
+- The 5-digit Steam Guard mobile code is never saved to compose.
+You can enter it up front for a fresh auth run, or leave it blank if the account does not use Steam Guard.
 - `-status -all` resolves the Steam credentials once and reuses them for every running instance.
 - The Steam values are preserved in the compose file, but they are not shown in the interactive config review screen to avoid echoing secrets back to the terminal.